 About the Jewellery

-For the glass components I heat the end of a clear glass rod in the flame of a propane and oxygen torch until the glass molten enough to wind around a steel mandrel.
+For the glass components I heat the end of a clear glass rod in the flame of a propane and oxygen torch until the glass hot enough to be soft enough to wind around a steel mandrel.
 The mandrel has been coated in clay, which acts as a release so the glass component can be removed later.
 This is how the hole in the bead is created.

 When the glass is hot enough to be sticky, I remove it from the flame and roll it in shards of coloured glass, known as frit.
 I return the bead to the flame to melt the frit and fuse it to the surface.